cda-gti-upm/VideoSpectrogram/Readme.md

 Additionally, it must be said that for options 1, 3 and 4 there is the possibility of zooming manually over the figure.
 After zooming, the program will compute a more precise representation for the selected area, and all figures will be synchronized.
 This may take a time, primaraly if there is a spectrogram involved.
-If the user wants to bring back the original representation, the 'Autoscale' button, present on every figure, must be pressed.
+If the user wants to bring back the original representation, the 'Reset axis' button, present on every figure, must be pressed.

 ![alt text](./screenshots/autoscale.png)